Let’s talk about docs for a little while.

 Everyone laments that we don’t have more of them.

-Seasoned programmers tease silver hairs from their scalp one by one, attaching each to a story about a time that docs failed to lead them—or worse, misled them.
+Seasoned programmers tease silver hairs from their scalp, attaching each to a story about a time that docs failed to lead them—or worse, misled them.

-“Senior” teams with shitty docs hire apprentices, then pat themselves on the back for “training them” by relegating them to documentation janitors (I said it).
+“Senior” teams with shitty docs hire apprentices, then pat themselves on the back for “training them” by relegating them to janitorial duty on the shitty docs.

-Why do we suck at this, what does good even look like, and how do we get from here—wherever here is—to there—wherever there is?
+Why do we suck at documentation, what does good even look like, and how do we get from here—wherever here is—to there—wherever there is?

 Before we go through all that, I gotta address one thing first, and it’s going to piss a lot of people off.
 Get a cup of tea before you read this if you’ve ever found yourself, I dunno, ready to kneecap a stranger from Twitter over logarithmic complexity or something.